robertmcatee/robertmcatee.github.io/README.md

 # About

-I am a software engineering leader with over 10 years of experience in the banking and government sectors.
-I am currently the Director of Information Technology for a court within the federal judiciary of the United States, where I lead a team of engineers in bringing digital transformation to the administration of justice.
+I am a software engineering leader with over 12 years of experience in the banking and government sectors.
+As the Division Chief for Hosting Services at the Administrative Office of the U.S. Courts (AOUSC), I lead a team that provides a multi-cloud, multi-vendor ecosystem that offers a comprehensive range of cloud-based services and solutions to the federal judiciary.
 I am also the founder of the Federal Courts Software Factory, a centralized development and deployment environment that uses automation and standardized processes to produce software applications.

 I am passionate about using technology to solve real-world problems.
 I am particularly interested in literate programming, declarative configuration, and container orchestration.
 I have a proven track record of success in leading and delivering complex software projects.